Termination and Reemployment Rules

-Upon meeting the separation-of-service rules, you may return to work and continue receiving your monthly pension payment, as long as your position is not a MOSERS or MoDOT and Patrol Employees’ Retirement System (MPERS) benefit-eligible position.
+Upon meeting the termination and reemployment rules, you may return to work and continue receiving your monthly pension payment, as long as your position is not a MOSERS or MoDOT and Patrol Employees’ Retirement System (MPERS) benefit-eligible position.

 If you return to work for the state of Missouri in a MOSERS or MPERS benefit-eligible position:

 - Your monthly pension payment will stop.

 - Depending on various factors (your plan, how long you work, etc.), you may or may not earn additional credited service during reemployment.